boyleconnor/boyleconnor.github.io/index.md

 and [one filter][12], as well as multiple bugfixes to the core codebase of the project.
 A co-authored paper is forthcoming.

+### Cartograph

+[Cartograph][14] ([source][15]) is an interactive semantic-relatedness map of Wikipedia articles.
+The maps are created by generating high-dimensional vectors representing hyperlinks between Wikipedia articles, then projecting these vectors into 2D space using T-SNE.
+I contributed to the development of Cartograph as an NSF grant-funded undergraduate research assistant to its creator, [Shilad Sen][16].

 [1]: https://nlpsandbox.io/
 [2]: https://www.hhs.gov/answers/hipaa/what-is-phi/index.html
 [3]: https://github.com/nlpsandbox/nlpsandbox-schemas